Master Actions and Helicity Decomposition for Spin-4 Models in $3D$: Conclusion

+In conclusion, this work has demonstrated that the massive spin-4 particle in $D=2+1$ dimensions can be described by four quantum equivalent self-dual descriptions, each with a different order in derivatives (first, second, third and fourth order in derivatives models).
+The equivalence we previously demonstrated in \cite{nges4} is verified only at the classical level, here we demonstrate that it persists in the quantum level.

+The reader may wonder why the master method has worked in various situations.
+The answer is simple: during the interpolation process between the self-dual models, after appropriate shifts, we can decouple the so-called mixing terms step by step.
+Since these terms do not have physical content (as demonstrated in Section 3.2), we can conclude that they can be dispensed with, establishing the equivalence between correlation functions, all supported by the correlation functions of the first-order self-dual model, which, as we checked in Section 3.1, accurately describes a propagating mode of spin-4.
+Therefore, we can argue that the sequence of models is indeed quantum equivalent.

-In order to construct the master action we have argumented that we need identify mixing terms.
-Such terms, must be free of any particle content.
-Here, we have used three of them, the first order Chern-Simons like term (\ref{csl}), which one can easily verify that it is a trivial term, a second order Einstein-Hilbert like term (\ref{ehl}) and finally a third order topoligically Chern-Simons term (\ref{tcs}).
-Although the particle content of the first one is easy to verify, the same is not true to the other two of them.
-Taking advantage of the so called helicity decomposition method used for example in \cite{deserh, andringa, townsendh} we have performed a didactical analysis of them by decomposing the symmetric double tracelles fields and using a gauge fixing condition at the level of the action.
-In order to demonstrate that we are able to use such procedure, in the spirit of \cite{moto1} and \cite{moto2}, we have demonstrated that our gauge condition is complete, i.e: without any ambiguities one can invert the gauge parameter in terms of the field itself.
-Performing then a set of rather technical transformations we have demonstrated that the lagrangians can be diagonalized and are free of time derivatives which would implicate in dynamical content.
+The process of constructing the master action required the identification of mixing terms.
+These terms must not contain any particle content, as they will be decoupled from the action during the interpolation process and can be functionally integrated out.
+In this work, three mixing terms were used: a first-order Chern-Simons like term (\ref{csl}), a second-order Einstein-Hilbert like term (\ref{ehl}), and a third-order topologically Chern-Simons term (\ref{tcs}).
+While the particle content of the first term is easy to verify, the same is not true for the other two terms.
+We analyzed their particle content using the helicity decomposition method, which was employed in previous works such as \cite{deserh, andringa, townsendh}.
+Our analysis involved decomposing the symmetric double tracelles fields and using a gauge fixing condition at the level of the action.
+In line with \cite{moto1} and \cite{moto2}, we showed that our gauge condition is complete, meaning the gauge parameter can be inverted unambiguously in terms of the field itself.
+We then carried out a series of technical transformations, resulting in the Lagrangians being diagonalized and free of time derivatives, which would have otherwise implied dynamical content.

+Notice that, one could ask about the particle content of the fourth order in derivatives term emerged in the action of $SD(4)$ in (\ref{sd4s}), $\sim \mathbb{C}_{\mu\nu\gamma\lambda}(\phi)\mathbb{G}^{\mu\nu\gamma\lambda}(\mathbb{C})$, and if it could be used as a mixing term which would take us to a new self-dual description, but, at this point we argue that, since we do not have found any gauge symmetry in the work \cite{nges4} which could take us to the fifth order self-dual model, we strongly believe that such fourth order term has indeed particle content, i.e it is non trivial.